-- 1. While in a call: - Press Mute / Unmute to disable / enable your phone's microphone. - Press Options.
-The following options pop-up in the display: - Messages Display the Messages menu. - Contacts Display the Contacts menu. - Recent Calls --- View your recent calls log. - Send DTMF Send your phone number as DTMF tones to the other person on the call. - Voice Privacy When set to Enhanced (the default setting is Standard), your phone provides stronger voice encryption (where available) and sounds an audible beep when you locse privacy (encryption) on a CDMA connection.
+- Voice Privacy: When set to Enhanced (the default setting is Standard), your phone provides stronger voice encryption (where available) and sounds an audible beep when you loose privacy (encryption) on a CDMA connection.
 For this option to work correctly, you must have the Voice Privacy Alert option enabled in the Sound settings.
-(This option is set to Standard by default.) - Location Turn your GPS location on or set GPS location for emergency calls only. - 2.
+(This option is set to Standard by default.) - 2.
 With the above menu displayed, do one of the following: - Select a menu or feature to access the menu or activate the highlighted feature. - Press Cancel to exit the menu.